awsdocs/amazon-eks-user-guide/doc_source/related-projects.md

 # Related projects<a name="related-projects"></a>

-These open source projects extend the functionality of Kubernetes clusters running on AWS, including clusters managed by Amazon EKS\.
+These open\-source projects extend the functionality of Kubernetes clusters running on or outside of AWS, including clusters managed by Amazon EKS\.

 ## Management tools<a name="related-management-tools"></a>